North West Energy Projects

 Some places are better suited to renewable energy production than others.
 This is due to weather patterns, existing land uses, proximity to grid infrastructure, or a combination of these factors.

-The West and North West region of Tasmania (the Cradle Coast) is rapidly emerging as a centre for this renewable energy development, with existing and new wind farms, and significant pumped hydro energy storage potential.
+The north-west and west coast region of Tasmania (the Cradle Coast) is rapidly emerging as a centre for renewable energy development, with existing and new wind farms, and significant pumped hydro energy storage potential.

 We’ve compiled a snapshot of renewable energy projects and where they’re up to.